Health Ministry identifies 170 districts in India as hotspots

-The Union Health Ministry has declared 170 districts as COVID-19 hotspots and 207 districts as non-hotspots, officials said on Wednesday, reiterating that there has been no community transmission of the disease in the country so far.
+The Union Health Ministry has declared 170 districts in 25 states as COVID-19 hotspots and 207 districts in 27 states as non-hotspots, officials said on Wednesday, reiterating that there has been no community transmission of the disease in the country so far.
 Addressing the daily briefing to provide updates on coronavirus situation in the country, Joint Secretary in the Ministry of Health Lav Agarwal said that states have been asked to classify districts witnessing higher number of cases as hotspots, districts where some cases have been found as non-hotspots, and those which have reported no cases as green zones.

 Hotspots are those districts which are reporting more number of cases or where the rate of growth of COVID-19 cases is high, Agarwal said, adding a detailed direction has been issued to states stating consolidated efforts are required to utilise this period of lockdown to curb the spread of the virus.
 "As per data till yesterday, 170 districts have been classified as hotspot districts.
 Non-hotspot districts where cases have been reported are 207 in number," Agarwal said.
 "Cluster containment plan needs to be implemented in those 207 non-hotspots as they can develop as potential hotspots," the official said.
 "There is no community transmission in the country so far.
 What we are seeing is some local outbreaks and clusters, where cluster and outbreak containment strategies are being adopted," he said.